-- For print assessment: - Follow all test administrator manual directions. - Provide scrap paper to discourage writing in the test booklet if using the TABE assessment. - \circ $\;$ Verify that students are working in the correct test booklet. - Check to see that students are marking answers in the correct manner and place. - Check to see that students are marking one answer per question. - Ensure that there is no talking or sharing of answers. - Encourage students to do their best. - Monitor test takers by walking around the room observing avoiding sitting at a desk and becoming occupied with other tasks. - Remain in the testing room at all times.
+- o Follow all test administrator manual directions. - o Provide scrap paper to discourage writing in the test booklet if using the TABE 11/12 assessment. - Verify that participants are working in the correct test booklet. - Check to see that participants are marking answers in the correct manner and place. - Ensure that there is no talking or sharing of answers. - Encourage participants to do their best. - Monitor test takers by walking around the room observing avoiding sitting at a desk and becoming occupied with other tasks. - Remain in the testing room at all times.